obfusk/xuggle-frames-to-video/README.md

 ## Description
 []: {{{1

-  xuggle-frames-to-video - turn a stream of frame+duration into a video - useful for webrtc
+  xuggle-frames-to-video - turn a stream of frame+timestamp into a video - useful for webrtc

 []: }}}1